 Surface Transportation Reauthorization

+The FAST Act Surface Transportation Bill expires in 2020, and its replacement could change everything about America's trains.
 With sharply increased appropriations in Fiscal 2020, Congress is demonstrating a willingness to make sensible investments in the future of mobility in the United States.
 This reflects the reality that much of the American public is demanding more and better trains.
 It is in this environment that we’re now preparing for the re-authorization of the American passenger rail system next year.

 What Does an Authorizing Act Do?